 I coach junior sports teams in both softball and rugby and have also taught children music.

 For a number of years I have worked supporting adults with intellectual disabilities to live independently in our community.
 This has allowed me an insight in to the lives of some of our residents who face the biggest challenges on a day-to-day basis.

 As a Councillor I see it as my role to listen to the needs of our residents as a whole and work together with Council, staff and community members to build a strong, vibrant community.

 Mobile: 021 224 2320

 The further development and protection of the Central Otago area is extremely important to me.
 I believe this can be reached by balancing tradition and history, with fresh ideas and an entrepreneurial focus.
-It is vitally important that agriculture, being a major contributor to our economy, has a representative and voice around the council table.
+It is vitally important that agriculture, being a major contributor to our economy, has a voice around the council table.
 As a land owner I am able to advocate for farmers on issues relating to water and the land.
 For my children I want to create an environment of support and opportunity, while retaining the important aspects a lifestyle in a rural community offers.

 Phone: 03 445 4262